Old Collier Golf Club

 Challenge

-The site is 3/4 mile from the Gulf of Mexico and adjacent to the Cocohatchee River, a designated Outstanding Florida Water.
-Permits required no degradation in water quality and that habitat for the threatened gopher tortoise be preserved.
+The site’s most significant challenges were water-related.
+The site is located 3/4 of a mile from the Gulf of Mexico and is adjacent to the Cocohatchee River, a designated Outstanding Florida Water.
 The area was under intense development pressure and had experienced water restrictions.
-There was no practical source of fresh water for irrigation.
+A significant limitation, particularly for a golf course, was that no practical source of fresh water for irrigation was available nearby.

 Solution

-Old Collier pioneered the tee-to-green use of two types of Seashore Paspalum, a native salt-tolerant turf grass that can be irrigated with brackish water readily available from the river.
-The landscape uses native plants that can survive without irrigation and chemicals while providing superior play asthetics.
-The course design connects habitat patches and edges to create wildlife corridors.
+Old Collier pioneered the “tee-to-green” use of two types of seashore paspalum (Paspalum vaginatum), a native salt-tolerant turf grass that can be irrigated with brackish water, which is readily available from the river.
+The landscape comprises native plants that can survive without irrigation and chemicals while providing superior play aesthetics.

-- Lower turf acreage saves $20,000/year in nitrogen application costs and reduces man hours, fuel consumption and machinery for maintenance.
+- Reduced turf acreage saves $20,000 annually in nitrogen application costs and reduces man hours, fuel consumption, and machinery for maintenance.

-- Irrigating at night saves $1,700/month in peak electrical demand charges and is more efficient with less misting and evaporation from wind and sun.
+- Irrigating at night saves $1,700 per month in peak electrical demand charges and is more efficient with less misting and evaporation from wind and sun.

-- State-of-the-art irrigation will last 5-8 years longer than a typical system.
+- The state-of-the-art irrigation will last 5-8 years longer than a standard system.

 - The involvement of Audubon International was key.
 Their approach fostered design and operations that improve the long-term health of the site and surrounding watershed through an integrated resource management plan, which required that each decision have an ecological benefit.